diegocoxta/coverify/README.md

 1. [Clone this repo](https://help.github.com/en/articles/cloning-a-repository) with git.
 2. Install dependencies by running `yarn install` within the directory that you cloned (probably `coverify`).
-3. Start the development server with `yarn start`.
+3. Start the development server with `yarn dev`.
-4. Open development site by going to [`http://localhost:3000`](http://localhost:8000) in your browser.
+4. Open development site by going to your localhost in your browser.

 ## :coffee: Get in touch